tayganr/purviewlab/modules/module06.md

 Lineage in Purview includes datasets and processes.

 * **Dataset**: A dataset (structured or unstructured) provided as an input to a process.
 For example, a SQL Table, Azure blob, and files (such as .csv and .xml), are all considered datasets.
-In the lineage section of Purview, datasets are represented by rectangular boxes.
+In the lineage section of Purview, datasets are represented by **rectangular boxes**.

 * **Process**: An activity or transformation performed on a dataset is called a process.
 For example, ADF Copy activity, Data Share snapshot and so on.
-In the lineage section of Purview, processes are represented by round-edged boxes.
+In the lineage section of Purview, processes are represented by **round-edged boxes**.

 This module steps through what is required for connecting an Azure Data Factory account with an Azure Purview account to track data lineage.